mike10004/easyeye/README.md

 The origin of the iris image analysis source code is the VASIR project (Video-based Automatic System for Iris Recognition) from NIST.
-The code is reorganized and refactored to facilitate development.
+The code has been modified, updated, reorganized and refactored to facilitate development.

 The portions of the EasyEye source code that were developed by NIST are in the public domain.
 There are many authors deserving acknowledgment